mafflmao/igx-editor/README.md

 # How to use
-Extract any igXml files with [NefariousTechSupport's igArchiveExtractor](https://github.com/NefariousTechSupport/igArchiveExtractor)
+Extract any igXml files from their igArchives with [NefariousTechSupport's igArchiveExtractor](https://github.com/NefariousTechSupport/igArchiveExtractor)

 run the igx-editor.py